| Contributions Returned Before the Due Date

 owner's death depend on whether the death occurred before the owner's required beginning

+date.
 Date the designated beneficiary is determined.
 Generally, the designated beneficiary is determined on September 30 of the

 calendar year following the calendar year of the IRA owner's death.
 In order to be